Heinrich Gustav Magnus (1802-1870)

 Gustav Magnus explained the Magnus force for the first time in 1853.
 The Magnus effect is commonly used to explain the often mysterious and commonly observed movements of spinning balls in sports like soccer, baseball tennis, table tennis, volleyball, golf and cricket.
 Also this force is considered in the external ballistic theory with applications in (bullets flight, paintball and BB guns).

-Watch this funny video and learn how the Magnus force can alter the flight of a toilet paper tube.
+This funny video will teah you how the Magnus force can alter the flight of a toilet paper tube.